blocknative/sdk/README.md

 #### ws parameter

 If you are running the sdk on a server then there will not be a websocket instance available for the sdk to use so you will need to pass one in.
-You can use any websocket library that you prefer as long as it matched the websocket specifications.
+You can use any websocket library that you prefer as long as it matches the websocket specifications.
 We recommend [this library](https://github.com/websockets/ws)

 ### Initialize and Connect